Johennes/Crosswords/README.md

 Crosswords
 ==========

-A crossword generator for teachers
+A crossword generator for teachers.
+See it in action [here](https://johennes.github.io/Crosswords/).

 ### About